 - The cost of dialling-in using electronic communication to participate in the AGM is for the expense of the participant and will be billed separately by the participant's own service provider. - The participant acknowledges the electronic communication provided by a third party and indemnifies the company against any loss, injury, damage, penalty or claim arising in any way from the use or possession of the electronic communication, whether or not the problem is caused by any act or omission on the part of the participant or anyone else.
-In particular, but not exclusively, the participant acknowledges that he/she will have no claim against the company, whether for consequential damages or otherwise, arising from the use of the electronic communication or any defect in it or from total or partial failure of the electronic communication and connections linking the electronic communication to the AGM. - The application will only be deemed successful if this application form has been completed and fully signed by the participant.
+In particular, but not exclusively, the participant acknowledges that he/ she will have no claim against the company, whether for consequential damages or otherwise, arising from the use of the electronic communication or any defect in it or from total or partial failure of the electronic communication and connections linking the electronic communication to the AGM.
+The application will only be deemed - successful if this application form has been completed and fully signed by the participant.

-APPLICATION FORM
+Shareholder name:

+Signature:

+Date:

 FULL NAME OF THE SHAREHOLDER, AS PRESENTED ON THE SHARE REGISTER

 ID NUMBER

 EMAIL ADDRESS

 CELL NUMBER

 TELEPHONE NUMBER

 NAME OF CSDP OR STOCKBROKER (IF SHARES ARE HELD IN DEMATERIALISED FORMAT)

 CONTACT NUMBER OF CSDP/STOCKBROKER

 CONTACT PERSON OF CSDP/STOCKBROKER

 NUMBER OF SHARE CERTIFICATES (IF APPLICABLE)

 SIGNATURE

 DATE

-I/We
+INTEGRATED ANNUAL REPORT AND AUDITED FINANCIAL STATEMENTS 2023 - TRUSTCO GROUP HOLDINGS LTD